Skip to main content

 2. Duration.
 About 20 minutes.
 The last 5 minutes should be uncomfortable.

 3. Frequency.
-Four sessions per week for maximum benefit, two to three for a strong middle ground.
+4 sessions per week for maximum benefit, 2 to 3 for a strong middle ground.

 4. Contrast.
 Follow with a cool shower or cold plunge to deepen the metabolic effect (the Søberg Principle).